-- 478 SFD Service Units, MFD Service Units, MXD Service Units, City Service Units or Commercial Service Units.
-479 Service Unit specifically includes the following: - City Service Unit.
-City Facility(ies) that utilize a Bin, Cart, or Roll-Off Container(s) for the accumulation and set-out of Solid Waste.
-City Service Units are the properties set forth in Exhibit 3 and may be modified by written notice to Contractor by the City. - B. Commercial Service Unit.
+- 481 A. City Service Unit.
+City Facility(ies) that utilize a Bin, Cart, or Roll-Off Container(s) 482 for the accumulation and set-out of Solid Waste.
+City Service Units are the properties set forth in Exhibit 3 483 and may be modified by written notice to Contractor by the City. - B. Commercial Service Unit.
 All retail, professional, wholesale and industrial facilities, and other commercial enterprises offering goods or services to the public that utilize a Garbage Bin, Cart, Compactor, Roll-Off Container for the accumulation and set-out of Commercial Solid Waste. - C. Multi-Family Dwelling and MFD Service Unit.
-"Multi-Family Dwelling" and "MFD" shall mean any building or structure, including but not limited to Mobile Home Parks, or portion thereof, used for residential purposes having five or greater distinct living units. - MXD (Mixed-use Development) Service Unit.
+"Multi-Family Dwelling" and "MFD" shall mean any building or structure, including but not limited to Mobile Home Parks, or portion thereof, used for residential purposes having five or greater distinct living units. - D. MXD (Mixed-use Development) Service Unit.
 A mix of Commercial Service Units and five (5) or greater Dwelling Units in the Service Area utilizing any combination of Collection Containers for the accumulation of and set out of Solid Waste. - E. SFD Service Unit.
-Any Single-Family Dwelling Unit in the Service Area utilizing a Cart for the accumulation and set out of Solid Waste originating from SFD Residential Premises. - 494 1.87 SFD Collection Service, SFD Garbage Collection Service, SFD Recycling Service, SFD 495 Organic Waste Collection Service, and SFD Large Item Collection Service. - Α. SFD Garbage Collection Service.
-The Collection of Garbage, by Contractor, from SFD Service Units in the Service Area and the delivery of that Garbage to a Disposal Facility. - SFD Large Item Collection Service.
+Any Single-Family Dwelling Unit in the Service Area utilizing a Cart for the accumulation and set out of Solid Waste originating from SFD Residential Premises. - 1.87 SFD Collection Service.
+SFD Garbage Collection Service, SFD Recycling Service, SFD Recycling Service, SFD Recycling Service, SFD Garbage Collection Service, SFD Recycling S - A. SFD Garbage Collection Service.
+The Collection of Garbage, by Contractor, from SFD Service Units in the Service Area and the delivery of that Garbage to a Disposal Facility. - B. SFD Large Item Collection Service.
 The periodic on-call Collection of Large Items, by Contractor, from SFD Service Units in the Service Area and the delivery of those Large Items to a Disposal Facility, Materials Recovery Facility or other such facility as may be appropriate under the terms of this Agreement.
 SFD Large Item Collection Service does not include the Collection of Large Items using Roll-Off Containers. - C. SFD Organic Waste Collection Service.
-The Collection of Organic Waste, by Contractor, for SFD Service Units in the Service Area, the delivery of those Organic Waste Materials to an Organic Waste Processing Facility and the processing and marketing of those Organic Waste materials, and the disposal of all SFD Organic Waste Processing Residual. - SFD Recycling Service.
+The Collection of Organic Waste, by Contractor, for SFD Service Units in the Service Area, the delivery of those Organic Waste Materials to an Organic Waste Processing Facility and the processing and marketing of those Organic Waste materials, and the disposal of all SFD Organic Waste Processing Residual. - D. SFD Recycling Service.
 The Collection of Recyclable Materials by the Contractor from SFD Service Units in the Service Area, the delivery of those Recyclable Materials to a Materials Recovery Facility and the processing and marketing of those Recyclable Materials.

-FINAL AGREEMENT Page 16 of 183 1.88 Single-family Dwelling or SFD.
+1.88 Single-family Dwelling or SFD.
 "Single-family/duplex dwelling" or "SFD" means any residential premises with fewer than five (5) units single attached dwelling units, each designed for use by one bona fide housekeeping group.